• Skip to primary navigation

 Directions

-Print off the free guide and invite your child to follow the steps from beginning to end, beginning with drawing the steps on the printable.
+Print off the free guide and invite your child to follow the steps from beginning to end, drawing the steps on the printable.

 Once drawn, add color with your favorite drawing or painting materials.